icon-lab/pFLSynth/README.md

 ### Usage

-To use the registration script, you need to set up the input and output paths according to your dataset's structure.
+To use the registration script, you need to set up the input and output paths according to the downloaded dataset's structure.
 Open the `register_sequences.py` script in your favorite text editor and follow the `# TODO` comments to customize the paths and sequence names.

 ### Demo